ErrorNoInternet/msi-klc/README.md

 # turn off all the LEDs on the keyboard
 msi-klc off

-# ...and then them back on
+# ...and turn them back on
 msi-klc reset

 # make the keyboard cyan